3vjuyuan-ltd/vagrant-esxi-ansible/README.md

 vagrant-esxi-ansible
 ====
-Vagrant box and configuration with esxi as provider and ansible as provision
+Vagrant box and configuration with esxi as provider and ansible as provision.

 ## Configuration
 This provider has the following settings, all are required unless noted: